Shanghai’s even got a TIME MACHINE.

 As you’d expect, the xiaolongbao are unparalleled.
 I’d bet a fair sum that any one of Nanxiang’s corner restaurants could hold its own with the high-end dumpling houses of Din Tai Fung et al. That’s not a knock on the quality of food being produced for ¥50 a serving in the French Concession; rather, it’s a testament to the world-class food preparation occurring in the outskirts.

 If you haven’t already been schooled in the art of steamed dumpling eating, consider this your initiation.
-Bite a small hole in the dough, drink the hot broth inside, dip in vinegar and chili, eat in one bite.
+Bite a small hole in the dough, drink the hot broth inside, eat in one bite.
 Repeat.
-Eat two or three plain, then dip the rest in a small saucer of black rice vinegar.
+Eat two or three plain at first, then dip the rest in a small saucer of black rice vinegar and chili.
 This unassuming, devilishly dark, fermented liquid is key.

 (One of these days, I’ll manage to take a picture of the things before wolfing them down.)